-We visited on a weekend morning, as we used it as a stop to stretch our legs on the way to the D.C. metro.
+We visited on a weekend morning.
+We used it as a stop to stretch our legs on the way to the D.C. metro.
 When we arrived, we easily found the playground by following the signs through a couple of roundabouts.

-They followed the yellow brick road with a rainbow arching high above them and quickly came upon a barn, Emerald City, Aunt Em’s house, several hot air balloons, and the best of all, ruby slipper slides.
-All of the large play structures had rock walls and ladders to access them.
+As they followed the yellow brick road with a rainbow arching high above them and quickly came upon a barn, Emerald City, Aunt Em’s house, several hot air balloons, and the best of all, ruby slipper slides.
+The large play structures at the Wizard of Oz playground had rock walls and ladders to access them.

 - There are several new shopping centers in the area, so there are lots of places to grab a bite to eat.